 - Your name, address and telephone number. - A time of the day when you will be available. - As much information as possible about the problem you are reporting.
-Some example of problems and questions you might be asked: - 1.
-The heating doesn't work (is the hot water working?) - 2.
-There is a water leak in the airing cupboard (where is the leak?
+Some example of problems and questions you might be asked: - The bedroom radiator will not heat up (are the other radiators or the hot water working?) - The radiators don't work (is the hot water working?) - The boiler will not light (will it not light at all or will it not stay alight?) - There is a water leak in the airing cupboard (where is the leak?
 From a joint?
 A valve?
 Or from the cylinder/tank?)